 So items you would like to talk about related to the seminar outcomes please note them down and we will talk about them tomorrow at the open space.

 Cultural evening: Pernilla Malmer will explain a bit more about this tomorrow.

+Report – co-chairs report

 Instruction for buzz, note down your answers 5 min, discuss in buzz 25 min and in plenary 15 min.